-The Groundskeeper cafe is a local favourite.
-Many sleep deprived parents choose the park as a destination simply because they can get their caffeine hit at the same time.
+This cafe is a local favourite.
+Many sleep deprived parents choose Ryde Park as a destination simply because they can get their caffeine hit at The Grounds Keeper Cafe at the same time.
 The menu is middle eastern inspired, with items such as kafte tagine eggs, shakshouka, and also some common foods such as bacon and egg rolls etc. Check out their menu.

 Ryde Park has a nice little playground.
 It isn’t the biggest playground but the park’s ample space to run around and the cafe makes it a popular destination.
 The Playground contains: